andrewsleigh/plotter/README.md

 The plotter expects G-Code commands.
 Typically these are used by CNC machines such as mills, 3D printers and laser cutters.
 Most of the instructions are shared between machine types except at the business end.
 The plotter expects pen up and pen down commands to move the pen.
 (In HPGL, the language used by HP plotters, these are `PU` and `PD`.)
 Here, we can piggy back on G-Code commands intended to control the power of a laser.
 So where a laser cutter might start a line by switching the laser on to a certain power, we can use the same command but send it to the servo to move the wiper and drop the pen.
 This is what the modified Grbl firmware does.

-I use the [J Tech Inkscape Laser Plug-In](https://jtechphotonics.com/?page_id=2012) to generate a G-Code file from the SVG in Inkscape.
-Currently I can only get this to work in Inkscape 0.9, which is 32 bit, and therefore not compatible with macOS Catalina.
+~~I use the [J Tech Inkscape Laser Plug-In](https://jtechphotonics.com/?page_id=2012) to generate a G-Code file from the SVG in Inkscape.
+Currently I can only get this to work in Inkscape 0.9, which is 32 bit, and therefore not compatible with macOS Catalina.~~ Update 2021-07-06: I now use Lightburn software to generate the G-code.

 Then I use [CNCJS](https://cnc.js.org) to send commands to the plotter.
 (As noted abve, now running on a Pi.)